 The Figaro 2600 series is a new type thick film metal oxide semiconductor, screen printed gas sensor which offers miniaturization and lower power consumption.
-The TGS 2602 has high sensitivity not only to air contaminants which are emitted by cigarette smoke, but also to low concentrations of odorous gases such as ammonia and H2S generated from waste materials in office and home environments.
+The TGS2600 displays high selectivity and sensitivity to low concentrations of various air contaminants such as those found in cigarette smoke.